test-aplowman/test-aplowman.github.io/collections/_miscellaneous/how_to_use_wiki.md

 ![Aluminium]({{site.baseurl}}/assets/images/posts/aluminium_small.jpg)

-You can even add a caption to your image, with the following code:
+You can even add a caption to your image, with the following Markdown:

 ```markdown
 ![Aluminium]({{site.baseurl}}/assets/images/posts/aluminium_small.jpg)